What Are Asbestos Trust Funds?

 Once your asbestos trust claim has been reviewed, it will be paid out to you in a process called liquidation.
 How much money you’ll get depends on your diagnosis, the trust’s payment percentage, and other factors.

-Your mesothelioma law firm will notify you how much your trust fund claim will pay and when you can expect to receive compensation.
-Many people receive their first payouts in 90 days or less.
+Your mesothelioma law firm will inform you about how much your trust fund claim will pay and when you can expect to receive compensation.

 Why You Need a Lawyer to File Mesothelioma Trust Fund Claims